meddy672/pythonminiproject/README.md

 # pythonminiproject
-This application is to demostrate how  implement and use python packages within an application.
+This application uses the turtle package within the python library to draw a flower.

 ## Pacakages
+turtle

+## Setup

+## License